RouterRoidz/WiiU-SWKBD-scripts/README.md

 # CREDITS
 - **NWPlayer123** for making the pyGecko library
 - **Chadderz and Marionumber1** for making the TCPGecko codehandler
-- **Tyre3** for helping me find USA addresses for many of the USA versions here
+- **Tyre3** for helping me find USA addresses for many of the USA versions here, also helping me for testing the USA versions of the scripts.

 ###### psst! hey! these scripts are customizable to your liking! feel free to change stuff around! try not to burn the place down though.